jobbflykt/x509-mode/README.md

 -----BEGIN/-----END, that region is sent to OpenSSL.
 Otherwise the whole buffer is considered.
 If no PEM region is found, either around point or in buffer, then the buffer is assumed to be DER encoded.

+There is special command, `x509-swoop`, that has different semantics than those above.
+It searches the whole buffer for _all_ recognized PEM regions and parses them one by one.
+The output of all regions are sent to the same buffer.
+The result buffer does not have the capabilities of a normal `x509-buffer`.
+There is no way to edit command line argument, toggle to `x509-asn1-mode` or move to next/previous region. `x509-swoop` intended to be used on PEM-coded certificate chain files.

+    M-x x509-swoop

 ### Key bindings